latest nhpb_banner 1__compressed2

 Senior Prescription Assistance Program

-Texas Benefits Counseling Program and Pharmaceutical Assistance Programs
+Texas Benefits Counseling Program and pharmaceutical assistance

-There are dozens of other local county resources.
+There are dozens of other local county resources, including free Federally Qualified Health Centers in TX which are community health clinics.
 Some of them address medical needs, including encouraging access to affordable prescription drugs.
 There are even federally qualified community clinics to try.
-Locate additional assistance programs in Texas.

 By Jon McNamara